GenomicsAotearoa/Imputation-workshop/docs/1_tutorial .md

     3. Know how to evaluate the imputation performance

 # Important notes

+!!! quote ""

     1. All the parameter settings are suggestive.
 A different population may get absolutely different results using the same setting.
     2. You can't avoid experiments to find optimal settings for your own population before you started your whole genome sequence imputation.
     3. Beagle 5.1 and Minimac3 are shown as examples in this tutorial.
 You can test on other software based on your need.

-# Tools we need
+!!! screwdriver-wrench "Tools we need"

     BCFtools: basic bioinformatics software, in this tutorial, we use it for creating subsets and quality control. the current version is  1.12-14-g9ca9893+ and the version we are using today is 1.9-GCC-7.4.0. ([http://samtools.github.io/bcftools/bcftools.html](http://samtools.github.io/bcftools/bcftools.html))

     VCFtools: basic bioinformatics software, in this tutorial, we use it for comparing two vcf files and evaluate the concordance rate.
 The current version is /0.1.15-GCC-9.2.0-Perl-5.30.1 ([https://vcftools.github.io/index.html](https://vcftools.github.io/index.html))

     R: basic statistics software

     Beagle: software for phasing and imputation.
 The current version is beagle 5.2 (version: 28Jun21.220).
 In this workshop, we are going to use version 5.1-18May20. ([https://faculty.washington.edu/browning/beagle/beagle.html](https://faculty.washington.edu/browning/beagle/beagle.html)) The performance of different versions of beagle can be found here: https://www.g3journal.org/content/10/1/177

     Minimac3: software for imputation ([https://genome.sph.umich.edu/wiki/Minimac3](https://genome.sph.umich.edu/wiki/Minimac3))

 # Input files
 In this tutorial, we used 5MB segment (30-35MB) of chr13 from the 1000 Genome phase 3, which is publicly available and can be downloaded from https://mathgen.stats.ox.ac.uk/impute/impute_v2.html